davidcrone/xafty/README.md

 - **Effortless collaboration:** Networks invite contribution.
 Dropping in a new node is simple and low-risk, unlike pipelines where every change risks breaking the flow.

+## Why It Matters

+Most data pipelines are built as one-off scripts: hard to reuse, fragile to change, and difficult for teams to collaborate on.
+As projects grow, this leads to duplicated logic, inconsistent results, and a constant need to rebuild work that already exists.

+xafty solves this by treating every transformation as a reusable node in a shared dependency graph.
+Instead of rewriting the same steps for every new project, teams compose pipelines from existing, validated building blocks.
+This makes data work more reliable, more maintainable, and far easier to extend over time.

 ## Installation